 Injury to other body parts or organs

-Intestinal blockage caused by scar tissue
+A block in the small intestine, caused by scar tissue

 Emptying your urostomy bag.
 Once you have recovered from surgery, you will need to empty the urostomy bag several times per day.
 It is best to empty it when the bag is less than half full, usually every 2 to 3 hours.